RubixML/ML/README.md

 ```

 ### Output Layers
 Activations are read directly from the Output layer when making predictions.
-The type of output layer will determine the type of Estimator the neural network can power (i.e Binary Classifier, Multiclass Classifier, or Regressor).
+The type of output layer will determine the type of Estimator the network can bestow (i.e Binary Classifier, Multiclass Classifier, or Regressor).

 ### Binary
-This Binary layer consists of a single [Sigmoid](#sigmoid) neuron capable of distinguishing between two discrete classes.
+The Binary layer consists of a single [Sigmoid](#sigmoid) neuron capable of distinguishing between two discrete classes.
 The Binary layer is useful for neural networks that output a binary class prediction such as *yes* or *no*.

 #### Parameters:
 | # | Param | Default | Type | Description |